Skip to main content

 1. Create a project

 Head to the Lark dashboard and sign in with Google.
-Click New Project and give it a name — this generates a project ID you’ll use to connect.
+Click New Project and give it a name.
+This generates a project ID you’ll use to connect.
 In your project’s Settings page, note your Project ID.
 You’ll need it in the next step.

 Enable Auto Create in your project settings so databases are created automatically when a client connects.
 This is the fastest way to get started.